-Viruses of the HIV-2/SIVsm lineage encode in addition to Vpr the closely related accessory protein Vpx.
-Vpx is not required for virus replication in T cells but facilitates the infection of myeloid target cells, like macrophages and dendritic cells.
+Viruses of the HIV-2/SIVsm lineage encode the accessory protein Vpx.
+While Vpx is not required for virus replication in activated T-cells, it facilitates the infection of myeloid target cells, like macrophages and dendritic cells.
 In these cells, Vpx has been shown to neutralize the antiviral activity of the restriction factor SAMHD1.
 Mutations in SAMHD1 are known to cause the Aicardi-Goutieres syndrome (AGS) in humans.
 AGS is a hereditary autoimmune disease caused by an immune response to accumulating intracellular nucleic acids.
 SAMHD1 has been shown to act as a dNTP triphosphohydrolase and it has been suggested that SAMHD1 inhibits retroviral reverse transcription by depleting the intracellular dNTP pool.
-We were part of a study showing for the first time that SAMHD1 restricts infection by hydrolyzing intracellular deoxynucleoside triphosphates (dNTPs) in primary cells, thereby lowering their concentrations below those required for the viral DNA synthesis.
-In addition, we also contributed to the recent finding that SAMHD1 is not only active in myeloid cells, but also in resting CD4+ T cells.
-It is well known that resting CD4+ T cells are highly resistant to productive HIV-1 infection.
-Our work could demonstrate that SAMHD1 is highly expressed and active in resting T cells, thereby contributing to the restriction of HIV in these important immune cells.
-Recently, we were able to characterize the antiviral range of the SAMHD1-mediated restriction.
-We found that not only HIV and SIV are blocked, but many diverse retroviruses belonging to the alpha-, beta-, and gamma-retrovirus genera are affected by the SAMHD1-mediated block to reverse transcription.
+We were part of a study showing for the first time that SAMHD1 restricts infection by hydrolyzing intracellular deoxynucleoside triphosphates (dNTPs) in primary cells, thereby lowering their concentrations below those required for retroviral DNA synthesis.
+In addition, we also contributed to the finding that SAMHD1 is not only active in myeloid cells, but also in resting CD4+ T-cells, which are known to be highly resistant to productive HIV-1 infection.
+Furthermore, we found that not only HIV and SIV are blocked by SAMHD1, but many diverse retroviruses belonging to the alpha-, beta-, and gamma-retrovirus genera are affected by the SAMHD1-mediated block to reverse transcription.

 Prof. T. Gramberg received on 11/06/2017 the Habilitation Prize of the Faculty of Medicine of the FAU.